Best UCITS ETFs for UK Investors 2026: 10 Funds Compared

 Launch2014

-EMIM is the most popular dedicated emerging markets UCITS ETF.
-It is commonly paired with SWDA by investors who want a two-fund global portfolio with separate control over their emerging market allocation.
-The IMI variant's inclusion of small caps gives it a broader representation of emerging economies than large-cap-only alternatives.
-For context on why some investors deliberately tilt away from US mega-caps, see adding a value tilt to reduce US tech exposure.
+The most popular dedicated emerging markets UCITS ETF, commonly paired with SWDA for a two-fund global portfolio.
+For why some investors tilt away from US mega-caps, see adding a value tilt to reduce US tech exposure.
 Full fund profile on justETF.

 8. iShares Core Global Aggregate Bond UCITS ETF (AGBP)

-The index: The Bloomberg Global Aggregate Bond Index is the flagship global bond benchmark.
-It covers investment-grade government, corporate, and securitised bonds from 24 local currency markets.
-With over 10,000 holdings, it is the bond equivalent of buying "the whole market."
+The index: The Bloomberg Global Aggregate is the flagship global bond benchmark, covering investment-grade government, corporate and securitised bonds across 24 local currency markets - over 10,000 holdings.
+The bond equivalent of buying the whole market.

 DetailValue